8 Of The Most Stunning Illuminated Walking Trails To Enjoy In Yorkshire This Winter

 5. Glow at RHS Harlow Carr

-RHS Harlow Carr’s Glow event is currently lighting up the beautiful landscaped gardens, with tons of spectacular light displays along the trail.
+RHS Harlow Carr’s Glow event is currently lighting up the beautifully landscaped gardens, with tons of spectacular light displays along the trail.

-Trees glow in technicolour, curtains of light form beautiful backdrops and the lawns are even transformed into a sea of colour as hundreds of syncronised lights dance under the stars.
+Trees glow in technicolour, curtains of light form beautiful backdrops and the lawns are even transformed into a sea of colour as hundreds of synchronised lights dance under the stars.

 Once you’ve completed the trail, guests can hibernate at Betty’s, who’ll be on hand to serve plenty of festive sweet treats and drinks (including Betty’s very own famous Fat Rascals!).